dymosoftware/dymo-connect-framework/README.md

 # DYMO Connect Framework

+DYMO.Connect.Framework is a new JavaScript SDK based on DYMO.Label.Framework introducing compatibility with DYMO Connect Software.

 ## Getting Started 🚀

-These instructions will help you to understand how DYMO Connect framework works for Javascript applications.
+These instructions will help you to understand how DYMO.Connect.Framework works.

 ### Prerequisites 📋